radsungura/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. tr 'A' 'Z' | tr 'c' 'e' : Replace all characters A and c from input to Z and e respectively.
 20. tr -d 'c' | tr -d 'C' : Create a script that removes all letters c and C from input.
 21. rev : Write a script that reverse its input.
+22. cut -d : -f 1,6 /etc/passwd | sort : Write a script that displays all users and their home directories, sorted by users.